 Plant Genetic Resources

-The USDA-ARS National Plant Germplasm System (NPGS) is currently conserving over 466,000 accessions of more than 11,300 species in more than 20 genebanks managed by Germplasm Resources Information Network http://www.ars-grin.gov/npgs/index.html.
+As of January 2018, the USDA-ARS National Plant Germplasm System (NPGS) is conserving over 584,000 accessions of more than 15,720 species in genebanks in the United States.
+Accession records, evaluation and characterization data and images are managed by the Germplasm Resources Information Network (GRIN-Global).
+Germplasm can be requested through GRIN-Global https://npgsweb.ars-grin.gov/gringlobal/search.aspx